salzman-lab/SpliZ/README.md

 ### Samplesheets

 The samplesheet must be in comma-separated value(CSV) format.
+The file must be without a header.
 The sampleID must be a unique identifier for each bam file entry.

 Samplesheets must have 2 columns: sampleID and path to the bam file.
 ```